SUMMER PROGRAMS AT DUKE NYU, MIT, GEORGETOWN

 New York University has summer programs for high school students and college students (Both NYU and visiting students).
 The programs for college students are Summer in NYC, NYC Summer Abroad.
 The program for high school students is more general.

 NYU's Summer in NYC program has undergraduate and graduate courses for NYU and visiting students.
-There are a number of sessions of varying lengths.
+There are some sessions of varying lengths.
 The program is incredibly flexible and students may choose from a broad course search.
-If students are looking for something more structured they can take programs like Summer Journalism at NY, Writers in NY, or a number of unique programs at Tisch School for the Arts on topics like Photography and Human Rights.
+If students are looking for something more structured they can take programs like Summer Journalism at NY, Writers in NY, or some unique programs at Tisch School for the Arts on topics like Photography and Human Rights.

 Eligible students for this program are high school graduates, current undergraduates at other schools, post-graduate students who want to take additional undergraduate courses, and current NYU students.
 A completed application includes a $70 fee, an online application, a GPA above 3.0 and a recent transcript.